 If supercharged skates aren’t your style, you can go with the M-Scooter, a compact and lightweight (72 lbs) personal scooter you can ride sitting or standing, and easily fit in your closet or car.
 This 3 wheeled electric vehicle comes in white or black and can carry a 350 lbs person up to 28 miles on a full charge from a standard wall outlet.
 The M-Scooter is powered by a Lithium-ion Polymer battery, can travel up to 12 mph in high speed mode and 5 mph in low speed mode, and is designed for indoor or outdoor use on surfaces like gravel, dirt roads, grass, and carpet.
 The M-Scooter has a retractable seat that folds away into the frame if you prefer to stand, and the frame itself can be collapsed to 50% of it’s expanded size, making it small enough to tuck away under a desk or in your car’s backseat.
 The M-Scooter has brakes on all three wheels, making it easy to stop quickly if needed, and features bright LED headlights.
 A full charge can take 2-5 hours, and the long lasting battery can take more than 500 charges before any degradation of charge capacity occurs, which is a problem with other battery powered machines.
 You can accessorize your M-Scooter with an optional cup holder, cargo basket, tow hitch, trailer, and phone mount.

-ACTON Inc has more personal transportation products in the works, and we’re excited to see what’s next in the is innovative line of futuristic products.
+ACTON Inc has more personal transportation products in the works including skateboards, and we’re excited to see what’s next in this innovative line of futuristic products.

 Check out this video explaining how to use Rocket Skates: